zzonyo/trust-docs-test/source/index.html.md

 Field     | Data Type | Description
 --------- | --------- | -----------
-id        | integer   | UNIX timestamp in seconds as response id amount    | float     | Aggregated trading volume in base currency count     | integer   | Number of trades open      | float     | Opening price close     | float     | Closing price low       | float     | Low price high      | float     | High price vol       | float     | Aggregated trading value in quote currency
+id        | integer   | UNIX epoch timestamp in second as response id amount    | float     | Aggregated trading volume during the interval (in base currency) count     | integer   | Number of trades during the interval open      | float     | Opening price during the interval close     | float     | Closing price during the interval low       | float     | Low price during the interval high      | float     | High price during the interval vol       | float     | Aggregated trading value during the interval (in quote currency)

 <aside class="notice">When symbol is set to "hb10" amount, count, and vol will always have the value of 0</aside>